Top 10 Things to Do in the Scottish Highlands on a First Visit

 Inverness on the northern coast is a great launching point to explore Scotland’s remote north-west and the isolated islands of Orkney and Shetland.
 Alternatively, hire a car in Edinburgh or Glasgow, and away you go.

-Here are ten top things to do in the Scottish Highlands on a first visit.
+Here’s a checklist of our top ten things to do in the Scottish Highlands on a first visit.

 1. Explore Scotland’s majestic national parks